Alibaba's Jack Ma: investors and entrepreneurs like husbands and wives - break-ups common

 "Also, it is common for them to quarrel and break up because they have different opinions over how to raise and educate their child," he said.

-Alibaba, the world's biggest e-commerce company, is preparing for its U.S. IPO after filing its prospectus last week.
-This has the potential to be the biggest tech company listing yet, according to analysts, surpassing Facebook Inc's $16 billion (9.48 billion pounds) filing in 2012.
+Alibaba, the world's biggest e-commerce company, is preparing for its U.S. IPO after filing its prospectus last week .
+This has the potential to be the biggest tech company listing yet, according to analysts, surpassing Facebook Inc's $16 billion filing in 2012.

 "Investors know they aren't your guardian angel," Ma continued.
 "The reason they invest in you isn't because they're kind-hearted."